Fetal Development: Week by Week

 - Growth will begin to slow down now, but weight at birth will still be approximately twice what it is now.

-- A doctor will now begin noting the position of the baby in hopes that it will be born headfirst.
+- A doctor will now begin noting the position of the baby in hopes that he or she will be born headfirst.

 - The baby’s memory begins working, as he or she will typically prefer songs heard in the later part of pregnancy to ones heard only after birth.